Skip to main content

 def csv_reader(file_item):

-# load csv, parse and yield rows in file_item
+# load csv, parse, and yield rows in file_item

 ...

-# create two extract pipes that list files from the bucket and send to them to the reader.
+# create two extract pipes that list files from the bucket and send them to the reader.

-# by default both pipes will load data to the same table (csv_reader)
+# by default, both pipes will load data to the same table (csv_reader)

-reports_pipe = filesystem("s3://my-bucket/reports") | load_csv()
+reports_pipe = fs_resource("s3://my-bucket/reports") | csv_reader()

-transactions_pipe = filesystem("s3://my-bucket/transactions") | load_csv()
+transactions_pipe = fs_resource("s3://my-bucket/transactions") | csv_reader()

 # so we rename resources to load to "reports" and "transactions" tables